The Schermerhorn Program - Admissions

 Please contact Ms. Joedith Medrano, Intake Social Worker, at 718-519-7000, extension 378, or Ms. Lois Dougan, Coordinator of Pupil Personnel Services at 718-519-7000, extension 454, for more information.

 Camp Wanaqua - Admissions

-As the only Summer Camp program in New York City for children that are blind or visually impaired, Camp Wanaqua is truly a unique offering of NYISE.
+As the only summer camp program in New York City for children that are blind or visually impaired, Camp Wanaqua is a unique offering of NYISE.
 Totally dependant on private support the camp provides children with classes, field trips, and activities that focus on the development of critical life skills.
 Applications are accepted each Spring.
 Click here to access a Camp Wanaqua application.